-In her sweeping hour-long speech, Clinton outlined a suite of policy proposals meant to “lift up” middle- and working-class families: a minimum wage increase, a reduction in health care costs, guaranteed paid sick and family leave, universal preschool for four-year-olds, investments in clean energy, immigration reform, job training, and “breaking down barriers” for women — particularly women of color — to participate in the workforce.
+In her sweeping, hour-long speech, Clinton presented a suite of policy proposals designed to “lift up” everyday Americans: a minimum wage increase, a reduction in health care costs, job training, and guaranteed paid sick and family leave.
+She called for “breaking down barriers” for women — particularly women of color — to entering the workforce.

-“We can’t afford to leave talent on the sidelines,” Clinton said, framing the issue as both a moral and economic one.
+“We can’t afford to leave talent on the sidelines,” she said.
 “When we leave people out or write them off, we not only shortchange them and their dreams, we shortchange our country and our future.”

-Clinton also zeroed in on what she sees as many of the roadblocks to prosperity.
-Setting her sights on Wall Street, she promised to rein in the “excessive risks” of big banks while making stock markets “work for everyday investors.”
-She also drew attention to financial institutions that, despite facing felony charges for their crimes, “get off with limited consequences.”
+Clinton decried the “roadblocks to prosperity” facing millions of working Americans.
+Setting her sights on Wall Street, the Democratic presidential frontrunner promised to rein in the “excessive risks” of big banks while making stock markets “work for everyday investors.”
+She also drew attention to financial institutions that, despite facing criminal charges, “get off with limited consequences.”

 “This is wrong, and on my watch it will change,” she said.

-Neither did Clinton spare her opponents across the aisle.
-She blamed the Republican policy of “trickle-down economics,” an approach that “explodes the national debt, concentrates wealth even more, and does practically nothing to help hard-working Americans.”
+Clinton also took aim at her Republican opponents and their policy of “trickle-down economics.”
+She criticized an approach that “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”

-“Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind,” Clinton said, drawing a mix of cheers and laughter.
+“Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind,” Clinton said, drawing laughter and applause.

-Still, despite the tough talk, Clinton struck an overall optimistic tone.
-She encouraged everyone from across the political spectrum to move past the “poisonous partisan gridlock” and “focus on the long-term needs of our country.”
-In Clinton’s eyes, those needs are clear: fair wages and economic opportunity.
+But despite her tough talk, Clinton struck an optimistic tone.
+She encouraged Americans from across the political spectrum to move past the “poisonous partisan gridlock” and “focus on the long-term needs of our country.”
+In Clinton’s eyes, that need is clear: economic opportunity for all Americans.